4 Steps to Obtain a Certified C+E Driving Licence

 A: The Driver and Vehicle Standards Agency (DVSA) website has a list of approved HGV driver training providers in the UK.
 You can also find details of their services, including type of licences they offer and class of vehicles they cover.

-A: The cost of HGV driver training can vary substantially depending on the type of licence and the number of training hours required.
+A: The cost of HGV Driving training can vary substantially depending on the type of licence and the number of training hours required.
 Generally, courses range from £750 to upwards of £2,500.

 It seems like you're looking for information related to HGV (Heavy Goods Vehicle) licensing and training.
 I'll provide some frequently asked questions (FAQs) related to these topics: